Conrad Vorstius: Banishment and death

 The Twelve Years' Truce with Spain agreed in 1609, which had opened the way for these events, was due to expire in 1621.
 That prospect lent urgency to the settlement of these debates, which reached a culmination in 1619.
 The assault on Vorstius, still led by Lubbertus, led to his condemnation as a heretic, and the decree of his banishment, issued at the Synod of Dort.
 King James I again applied considerable pressure through his delegates, and when it appeared that the synod did not intend to banish Vorstius he sent Sir Dudley Carleton in his name to the Prince of Orange in person to demand it.

 The sentence of the synod, under the presidency of Johannes Bogerman, referred to "his dissolute licence in Scepticall questioning of the principall heads of Christian religion, his slippery, doubtfull and winding maner of teaching... pernicious to Gods Church, ill befitting such high and sacred matter...; his doctrine... in no wise to be tolerated in Churches and Schooles, but to be thence banished and rooted out, with detestation".
 He was stripped of his professorship and functions in the University of Leiden and given six weeks to leave Holland and West-Friesland.
 At much the same time, in May 1619, Johan van Oldenbarnevelt was executed at The Hague.

-Vorstius left Gouda and remained in hiding, mostly in the area of Utrecht.
-In 1622 Frederick III, Duke of Holstein-Gottorp offered him a refuge.
-It is told that on his deathbed he dictated a testament of faith to Herboldus Tombergius, which was afterwards held by the Socinians to show his adherence to their beliefs.
-He died at Tönning on 29 September 1622.